garth5689/garth5689.github.io/_drafts/2016-11-2-genetic_boggle.markdown

 <div style="color:blue;background-color:powderblue;display: inline-block;">ESERS</div></p>

 #### Mutation
 Random mutations are the second mechanism for introducing changes into the population.
 After the offspring has been produced, small mutations are introduced into the population.
 Naturally this occurs through errors in DNA reproduction and damage to the DNA sequence.
-One natural example of this is Darwin's finches.
-Darwin observed that many seemingly similar birds had different beaks that allowed them an advantage for eating a particular food source.
-These beak differences may have emerged through random mutations that allowed birds access to those food sources, thus a better chance to survive and reproduce.
+One natural example of this is Charles Darwin's finches.
+In the Galapagos Islands, Darwin discovered that many seemingly similar finches were actually different species.
+These different species had actually developed many different beak shapes that allowed them access to new food sources.
+Some beaks are sharp and pointed to catch insects, while others are broad to eat seeds from cacti.
+As these beaks developed, it gave each new species access to the new food source, and a better chance of survival.
+It's likely that there were unsuccessful beak mutations as well that were not favorable to reproduction.

 {::options parse_block_html="true" /}
 <p align="center">